rmoehn/farlamp/README.md

   all the information I need for planning a draft of the paper.
 - [Literature overview](literature.pdf) – Work in progress of searching,
   skimming, filtering, summarizing literature for this project.
-- [Project outline](farlamp-plan.pdf) – Overview of iterations, tasks,
+- [Project outline](farlamp-omniplan.pdf) – Overview of iterations, tasks,
   estimates, deadlines and status.
+I outline only the tasks for the next milestone completely.
+The duration estimates are actually ranges, but OmniPlan exports them as scalars.

 There are more files, but they are only useful for me.
 The code won't be published here, because it will be based on the code from CSASupAmp, which